konflux-ci/e2e-tests/tests/integration-service/README.md

 - Validating that a new Integration PLR is created and finished.
 - Asserting that the Snapshot doesn't contain re-run label, and contains the name of re-triggered pipelinerun.
 - Asserting that a snapshot is still marked as failed.
-- Validating that no Release CRs and no SnapshotEnvironmentBinding are created in certain scenarios.
+- Validating that no Release CRs is created in certain scenarios.
 - Checking that the global candidate does not get updated unexpectedly.